thiagobossardi/thiagobossardi.github.io/README.md

 ### Education
 - MSc Economics - University of Greenwich, United Kingdom (September 2023)

+   *Dissertation: How commodity super-cyles impact economic output in developed and developing countries*

 - BA International - Trade University of Caxias Do Sul, Brazil

+   *Undergraduate Project: Analysis of the internationalization process of the University of Caxias do Sul*

 ### Professional Development
 **Google Data Analytics Certificate**